arpentnoir/DVP/README.md

 To run the internal app, run `yarn start:internal`.
 This will serve a bundle which only includes the base app and internal specific routes.

+### Localstack

+Localstack simulates aws cloud environment locally.
+To run against localstack, ensure that the following environmental variable is set to true in the environment variable files located at apps\api\.env and apps\schema-worker\.env.
+`ENABLE_LOCALSTACK=true`

+The localstack open source version doesn't include cognito service, so it's not included in the default resources created.

 ### Test

 To test the client, run `yarn test`.